njgeorge000158/Spam-Detection-with-Supervised-Machine-Learning-Models/README.TECHNICAL.md

 ----

-The Google Colab Notebook, spam_detector.ipynb, requires the following Python scripts with it in the same folder:
+The Google Colab Notebook, spam_detector_colab.ipynb, requires the following Python scripts with it in the same folder:

 classificationsx.py